Land of Little Rivers, 'Austin Francis

 Another aspect of the pleasure which the building of bamboo fly rod brings, is the story behind the person that created the rod and the taper, like Everett Garrison.
 Garrison was one of the first I heard of that had something to do with the art of making bamboo fly rods, and that created my curiosity about bamboo fly rods and building of them.

 Everett Garrison was born in Yonkers in the state of New York, grew up there and fished as a young boy in the the Esopus River and its tributaries situated in the legendary Catskill mountains .
-As a result of the stock market crash of 1929, and the subsequent depression that dragged on for almost a decade, Everett Edmund Garrison lost his job as an electrical engineer with the New York Central Railroad.
+As a result of the

 Several years earlier he had taken the suggestion from Anglers’ Club member Dr. George Parker Holden (The Idyll of the Split Bamboo - 1920), also living in Yonkers, that glued bamboo sections might be a satisfactory way to replace the hickory shafts in Garrison’s golf clubs.
+Working with bamboo left a mark on the young engineer from Union College (1916) who ambitiously decided in 1932 to meld his childhood love of fly-fishing with the craft of bamboo rod making on a full-time basis.

 Working full time at an engineering firm, building bamboo fly rods was limited to several hours after dinner and on weekends.